chrisarg/Task-MemManager/README.md

                   Default init_value is undef ('zero' zeroes out memory, any other byte value will initialize memory with that value).
                   Default delayed_gc is 0 (garbage collection is immediate).
+                  Survivable errors (e.g. calling as a class method, or forgetting to define the number of items or the size of each item) will return undef.

 ## consume